cgmr-asu/NEU323/index.md

 ---
-title: Example
+title: Neuroscience of Perception
 ---

-Example example example
+Welcome to NEU 323!